-If your hosting provider does not offer SSL certification, you might be able to manually install a Let's Encrypt SSL certificate.
-Visit the Let's Encrypt Getting Started page for a high-level guide about how to obtain and install an SSL certificate.
+If your hosting provider doesn't offer SSL certification, you might be able to manually install a Let's Encrypt SSL certificate.
+Visit the Let's Encrypt Get Started page for a high-level guide about how to obtain and install an SSL certificate.

-To confirm that you have successfully enabled HTTPS, load your website and verify that the address bar has "https://" at the beginning of your website address.
+To confirm that you've successfully enabled HTTPS, load your website and verify that the address bar has "https://" at the beginning of your website address.
 Your browser might also display a closed lock icon.